loopsocial/firework_ios_sdk/README.md

 // Show or hide the playback button playerConfig.playbackButton.isHidden = true

+// Set the delay of the CTA button.
+Using 0 will result in no delay. playerConfig.ctaButton.behavior.delay = .constant(0)

 // Add UIActivity instances specific to your app playerConfig.shareButton.behavior.applicationActivities = customApplicationActivities()